Att100/BSANet-cloudseg/README.md

 * `./dataset/`: This folder contains the full SWINySEG dataset.

 ### Model
-* `UCloudNet Architecture.png`: It shows the architecture overview of proposed UCloudNet.
-Our UCloudNet is based on the U-Net structure which contains a series of decoders and encoders with channels concatenation in each stage.
-To compare with the original U-Net structure, we use a hyper-parameter $k$ to control the parameters amount and inspired by K. He et al., we add residual connection in each convolution block in encoder which is helpful for training the deeper layers.
-As for the training strategy, we use deep supervision to support the training process.
+* `BSANet Architecture.png`: It shows the overall architecture of BSANet and BSAM. (a) illustrate the overall pipeline of BSANet and (b) indicate the detailed design of bilateral segregation and aggregation module (BSAM).
+The procedure between the output of the model and the segmentation mask has been omitted in this figure.

 ### Training